SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

         * Create Montage button
             * The image montage of the selected label
 * Page 3: Cherry Leaves Powdery Mildew Detector
-    * The business requirement this answers - block of information
+    * The business requirement this answers - Business Requirement 2 - block of information
     * Link to the download images of cherry leaves - block of information
     * horizontal line
     * File uploader where the user can upload cherry leaf images in order to get a diagnosis on them